rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 Looking back at the code and noticing that it was just a slight clamp on how powerful this Rapier of Confusion would be.
 I decided to short circuit the code.
 I changed the `JE` (jump if the previous cmp check was equal) to `JNO` (jump if not overflow).
-This jump was now was now always taken, skipping over the buggy code previously visited for adjust the proc chance for quick weapons.
+This jump was now was now always taken, skipping over the buggy proc chance code.
-To do this change, I changed `0F 84` to `0F 81` I reversed the hexdump with `xxd -r hexdump > Brogue`.
+To perform this change, I changed `0F 84` to `0F 81`.
+I then reversed the hexdump with `xxd -r hexdump > Brogue`.

 I loaded back up the game.
 Sadly, the game handles saves via replay, which now diverged given that the proc chance was higher.
 Someone actually smart probably could have patched it to actually fix the bug and avoid the desync issue.